 The company may look like a very profitable business, but that isn’t really true because three years-worth of revenues were combined.
 In order to properly compute for the year’s total profits, as well as the total expenses, the temporary accounts must be closed, and a new balance created at the beginning of a new accounting period.

 Examples of Temporary Accounts

 There are basically three types of temporary accounts, namely revenues, expenses, and income summary.

-From the name itself, it refers to the total amount of money earned by a company that needs to be closed at the end of the accounting year.
-The revenue type of temporary account, when closed, requires the accountant to create a debit entry for the revenues.
-For example, the total revenue recorded was $20,000, then, a debit of the same amount should be written in the revenue account that will create a zero balance again.
+Revenue refers to the total amount of money earned by a company, and the account needs to be closed out at the end of the accounting year.
+To close the revenue account, the accountant creates a debit entry for the entire revenue balance.
+For example, if the total revenue recorded was $20,000, then a debit entry of the same amount should be written in the revenue account.

-Expenses are an important part of any business because these keep the company going.
-The expenses account is a temporary account that shows everything that the company spent on its operations, including advertising and supplies, among others.
+Expenses are an important part of any business because they keep the company going.
+The expense accounts are temporary accounts that show everything that the company spent on its operations, including advertising and supplies, among other expenses.

 For example, at the end of the accounting year, a total expense amount of $5,000 was recorded.
-The amount is transferred to the income summary by crediting it onto that account, consequently zeroing the balance on the expenses account.
-Accordingly, the $5,000 worth of expenses is also recorded as debit to the expenses account.
+The amount is transferred to the income summary by crediting the expense account, consequently zeroing the balance, and an equal amount is recorded as a debit to the income summary account.